sass/sass/CONTRIBUTING.md

 * Requires adding or modifying only a single success [spec][specs].
 Any number of error specs are allowed.

-* Requires no deprecation's and introduces no backwards incompatibilities.
+* Requires no deprecations and introduces no backwards incompatibilities.

 The proposal author makes the initial decision about whether or not to fast-track a feature.
 However if anyone (whether they're a member of the Sass